-A parking meter is typically associated with a single parking space such that the parking space can be occupied for a cashless payment, as an alternative to cash-based payment and for when debit card, credit card, or other cashless forms of payment are not readily accessible.
+For some systems, it is possible to provide payment to a parking meter via a mobile telephone, also referred to herein as a cell telephone.
+Such payment systems are typically referred to as pay-by-cell systems.
+The pay-by-cell technol- 40 ogy has evolved in the parking industry as a method for cashless payment, as an alternative to cash-based payment and for when debit card, credit card, or other cashless forms of payment are not readily accessible.
 This has been especially true in the single space parking meter market.
-The pay-by-cell technology involves each parking meter unit being turned on (i.e., electrical power is applied) at the time a user initiates a paid parking period (i.e., begins a parking session).
-When the parking meter is turned on, it can communicate with the local cell telephone infrastructure to complete the payment transaction and start the timing process.
+The 45 pay-by-cell technology involves each parking meter unit being turned on (i.e., electrical power is applied) at the time a user initiates a paid parking period (i.e., begins a parking session).
+When the parking meter is turned on, it can communicate with the local cell telephone infrastructure to 50 complete the payment transaction and start the timing process.